babasahi/sidra/README.md

-# sidra
+# Sidra
+Demo built with Flutter web for:

-Sidra is an interactive map for "Sidr" trees in Mauritania.
+Sidra is an interactive crowdsourced map for "Sidr" trees in Mauritania.

-Milestones:
+## Milestones
--[ ] Interactive map showing list of Sidrs in the region.
+- [x] Interactive map showing list of Sidrs in the region.
--[ ] The ability for visitors to add new Sidr locations.
+- [ ] The ability for visitors to add new Sidr locations.
--[ ] About page.
+- [ ] About page.
--[ ] Better SEO.
+- [ ] Rewrite in React.js (For better loading time and SEO).